-Haber developed a process that used nitrogen (N2) and methane (CH4) gas to make ammonia (NH3) economically.
-Ostwald used the ammonia (NH3) from Haber's process and develandoped an additional process to produce nitric acid (HNO3).
+Wilhelm Ostwald used the ammonia (NH3) from Haber's process and developed an additional process to produce nitric acid (HNO3).

 Nitric acid ammonia can be mixed to make a more neutral compound ammonium nitrate.
-It is a good fertilizer because it has a high concentration of nitrogen and can then be stored and blended with the other fertilizer components.
+It is a good fertilizer because it has a high concentration of nitrogen and can be stored and blended with other fertilizer components.
 Source

-The era of big oil began ( January 10, 1901, ) when a well at Spindletop (Beaumont, Texas) struck oil at a depth of 1,139 ft.
-The Lucas Gusher went 150 feet in the air and blew 100,000 barrels (4,200,000 gallons) per day for nine days before it was capped.
-Beaumont became a boomtown as its population grew from 10,000 to 50,000 in three months.
+The era of big oil began ( January 10, 1901, ) when a well at Spindletop (Beaumont, Texas) struck oil at a depth of 1 139 ft.
+The Lucas Gusher went 150 feet in the air and blew 100,000 barrels (4 200 000 gallons) per day for nine days before it was capped.
+Beaumont became a boomtown as its population grew from 10 000 to 50 000 in three months.

 One in 38 railroad employees was injured on the job - and 1:399 died.
 Source Doctors Derailed: How Railway Surgeons Advanced Medicine.
 Discover Magazine.
-July/ August 2016
+July/ August 2016.

 Guglielmo Marconi, an electrical engineer explored long-distance radio transmission, and developed Marconi's law and a radio telegraph system.
 Often credited as the inventor of radio, An entrepreneur, businessman, and founder in Britain in 1897 of The Wireless Telegraph & Signal Company.
 Later the Marconi Company, built on the work of previous experimenters and physicists, and became a commercial success in radio.